Asari-Toru

 Asari-Toru is a Local Government Area in Rivers State, Nigeria.

 General information

-Asari-Toru Local Government Area was created out of the old Degema Local Government Area on May 16, 1989, under the Hon.
-Eziwoke Wokoma.
-The inhabitants are of a common language which is the “Kalabari” speaking nationality.
-With ancestral origin and beliefs.
-Currently, the Local Government Chairman is Hon.
-Dr. Sule Amachree.
+Asari-Toru Local Government Area was created out of the old Degema Local Government Area on May 16, 1989.
+Sule Amachree was announced as the Local Government Chairman winning his seat under the Peoples Democratic Party (PDP) in the April 17, 2021 Rivers State Local Government Elections conducted by the Rivers State Independent Electoral Commission (RSIEC).

 Asari-Toru is the “Seat” of the Ancestral Stool of the Kalabari Speaking Dynasty which cuts across Akuku-Toru and Degema Local Government Areas.

 Climate/Geography

-There are two main seasons in Asari Toru LGA, which is 113 square kilometers in size: the dry and the rainy.
-The average temperature and humidity of Asari Toru LGA are 25 degrees Celsius and 91 percent, respectively.
+There are two main seasons in Asari Toru LGA, which is 113 square kilometres or 44 square miles in size: the dry and the rainy.
+The average temperature and humidity of Asari Toru LGA are 25 degrees Celsius (77 degrees Fahrenheit) and 91 percent, respectively.
 Numerous rivers and tributaries flow into Asari Toru LGA.

 The Local Government Area upon creation presently encompasses Seventeen (17) Communities namely: